getodk/docs/openrosa-form-submission.rst

   200, UNUSED, "Since the request is a post, a 200 response is not a sign of a successful submission.
 Many intermediate proxies will return a 200 response for gateway pages on WI-FI, etc, so receiving a 200 shouldn't be assumed to be meaningful."
   201, Form Received, Everything went great.
 Thanks for submitting.
   202, Accepted, "We got and saved your data, but may not have fully processed it.
-You should not try to resubmit.
+You should not try to resubmit."
-  204  No Content, Status returned in response to a HEAD request.
+  204, No Content, Status returned in response to a HEAD request.
   401, Unauthorized, Client tried to post something it didn't have permission to post.
   403, Forbidden, You're not allowed to post to this server.
-  404, Not Found, Unknown URI endpoint, domain, or other 413, Request too large, The request body is too large for the server to process 500, Internal Server Error, Something went awry on the server and we're not sure what it was
+  404, Not Found, "Unknown URI endpoint, domain, or other" 413, Request too large, The request body is too large for the server to process 500, Internal Server Error, Something went awry on the server and we're not sure what it was